nroldanf/docker/1_basic_commands/docker_basic.md

 ## **docker rm**

 Remove a docker container permanently from host.
+Can remove multiple containers specifying the names on sequence.
+Just few characters of CONTAINER_ID are necessary.

 ## **docker images**